wri/aqueduct30_data_download/metadata.md

 **\_cat**, integer, integer for each category [-1,4], can be used for visuals.

 ## Future Projections
 The columns (attributes or fields) in the future projections results are grouped into "identifiers" and "indicators".
+[Methodology document](https://www.wri.org/publication/aqueduct-water-stress-projections-decadal-projections-water-supply-and-demand-using)

 ## Identifiers
 **BasinID**, integer, Sub-basin identifiers.